Herbies team Herbies

 best light for clones

-Lastly, there is a simple water method – the answer to how to clone cannabis without cloning gel.
-Once your clone is prepped, simply place it in water.
-You can watch as your roots take growth and transplant when ready.
+Lastly, there’s an easy water method – the answer to how to clone cannabis plants in water without cloning gel.
+Once your clone is prepared, all you have to do is place it in water.
+You can watch as your roots develop and re-pot when the moment arrives.

 how to clone a cannabis plant

-How To Clone A Cannabis Plant – The Step-By-Step Guide
+How to Clone Cannabis Plants – The Step-by-Step Guide

 when to remove humidity dome for clones